Larimar: Large Language Models with Episodic Memory Control: Results

 The evaluation metrics used in Table \ref{tab:counterfact} are as follows: \textit{Edit Success}, which is the percent of cases where the edited fact $(s, r, o^*)$, (subject, relation, object) with modified object has higher probability than the one based on the original object $(s, r, o^c)$.
 Specifically, column $S$ measures percentage of $\mathbb{P}[o^*] > \mathbb{P}[o^c]$ cases, while $M$ is the average of $\mathbb{P}[o^*] - \mathbb{P}[o^c]$ in the logits space of the language model. \textit{Paraphrase} measures the same performance on $(s, r, o^*)$ but using paraphrased prompts. \textit{Neighborhood} evaluates the model's ability to retain knowledge about the original object but in the context of neighboring subjects $s^\prime$: $(s^\prime, r, o^c)$.
 Here the column $S$ reflects percentage of cases where $\mathbb{P}[o^c] > \mathbb{P}[o^*]$, while $M$ is the average $\mathbb{P}[o^c] - \mathbb{P}[o^*]$.

-As can be seen, when compared to existing editing baselines, Larimar achieves comparable performance in successfully editing new facts, and in the ability to handle neighborhood prompts (on par with ROME, when based on GPT-2XL, and better performance, when based on GPT-J), while there remains room to improve generalization.
-When compared to existing in-context editing approaches (PROMPT and IKE baselines) \cite{zheng2023edit}, Larimar does not need multiple in-context demonstrations of the edit and its paraphrases, as well as of neighboring facts, to the decoder, which are retrieved from a corpus.
-However, as we show in the Appendix (Table \ref{tab:counter_ablate_para}), when Larimar has access to one additional paraphrase per fact, by writing it in the memory, the generalization performance increases from 76.5 to 82.8.
-Note that in this setup the average number of added paraphrase per fact is one and we queried the model with a paraphrased prompt unseen by the memory.
-Further, ablation experiments in Appendix shows that a scope detector, either trained on Larimar encodings or encodings from an external LLM, helps with better paraphrase generalization and neighborhood specificity.
+As can be seen, when compared to existing editing baselines, Larimar achieves comparable performance in successfully editing new facts, and in the ability to handle neighborhood prompts.
+For example, when compared with ROME, Larimar performs on par when based on GPT-2 Large, and better when based on GPT-J on editing success and neighborhood specificity, while there remains room to improve generalization.
+When compared to existing in-context editing approaches (PROMPT and IKE) \cite{zheng2023edit}, Larimar does not need multiple in-context demonstrations of the edits and its paraphrases, as well as of neighboring facts, to the decoder, which are retrieved from a corpus.
+However, as shown in \textcolor{black}{Tables \ref{tab:counterfact} and \ref{tab:counter_ablate_para}}, when Larimar has access to one or two additional paraphrase(s) per fact, by writing it in the memory, the generalization performance increases from \textcolor{black}{88.4 to 93.6}.
+Note that in this setup the average number of added paraphrase per fact is \textcolor{black}{at most two} and we queried the model with a paraphrased prompt unseen by the memory.
+And, writing latent encodings of paraphrases in memory and conditioning the decoder on the memory is more cost-effective than in-context demonstrations, as the context length does not increase with Larimar's in-memory mechanisms.
+Ablation experiments in Appendix shows that a scope detector, either trained on Larimar encodings or encodings from an external LLM, helps with better paraphrase generalization, at the cost of sacrificing the neighborhood specificity.
+In the absence of a scope detector, the same approach of augmenting memory with two additional rephrases provide an additional 2-3\% increase in generalization, irrespective of the dataset (see next paragraph).
 Throughout the paper, Larimar is configured with a scope detector, unless otherwise mentioned.
-For details, see Appendix.